Enterprise Data Supply Chains

 a man with a suit smiling

-President, Technology and Sustainability
+President AI, Technology and Sustainability

 Srini Koushik

-Srini serves as President of Technology and Sustainability at Rackspace Technology® and is responsible for technical strategy, product strategy, thought leadership and content marketing.
+Srini serves as President AI, Technology and Sustainability at Rackspace Technology® and is responsible for technical strategy, product strategy, thought leadership and content marketing.
 Prior to joining Rackspace Technology, Srini was Vice President, GM, and Global Leader for Hybrid Cloud Advisory Services at IBM where he worked with CIOs on their hybrid cloud strategy and innovation.
 Before that, he was the Chief Information Officer for Magellan Health where helped double the company’s revenue in just four years.
 Prior to Magellan, he was the President and CEO of NTT Innovation Institute Inc., a Silicon Valley-based startup focused on building multi-sided platforms for digital businesses.
 Srini also serves on the advisory boards for Sierra Ventures, Mayfield Ventures and Clarigent Health.
 Srini is an innovative and dynamic executive with a track record of leading organizations to deliver meaningful business results through digital technologies, design thinking, agile methods, lean processes, and unique data-driven insights for the last two decades.
 Srini lives in Columbus, Ohio.
 When not working, he enjoys traveling around the world and learning to play the acoustic guitar.

 Read more about Srini Koushik